Overthinking Design Could Mean Underperforming Online

 Lots of Effective Imagery

 Can you imagine how boring the web would be if it was 100% text?
-Images adds an exciting, dynamic appeal that helps break up content, makes navigating a website a heck of a lot less dull, and has the potential to drive conversions through visually-satisfying elements that show off your unique selling points.
+Images add an exciting, dynamic appeal that helps break up content and makes navigating a website a heck of a lot less dull.
+Moreover, it also has the potential to drive conversions through visually-satisfying elements that show off your unique selling points.

 Clear Messaging, Easy Purchasing

-Simple text and effective imagery are an excellent start, and elements like big, coloured and clearly-labeled buttons are also ideal for pointing users in the right direction with zero confusion.
-This also helps clarify your analytics on the back-end when you have simple, clear, buttons and actions you want the user to navigate.
+Lastly, simple text and effective imagery are an excellent start.
+Elements like big, coloured, and clearly-labeled buttons are also ideal for pointing users in the right direction with zero confusion.
+This also helps clarify your analytics on the back-end when you have simple, clear buttons and actions you want the user to navigate.

-Maybe users won’t thank you directly, but you’ll reap rewards like higher levels of qualified traffic, a more engaged audience, and increased leads, sales and other key conversions.
+Users might not thank you directly, but you’ll reap rewards like higher levels of qualified traffic and a more engaged audience.
+Furthermore, you’ll also have increased leads, sales and other key conversions.

-So dig out that old copy of Goodnight, Moon and thumb through it – you might just find it’s the perfect source of inspiration for that website redesign you’ve been kicking around in your head.
+So dig out that old copy of Goodnight, Moon and thumb through it.
+You might find it’s the perfect source of inspiration for that website redesign you’ve been kicking around in your head.